cse110-sp24-group13/cse110-sp24-group13/admin/misc/rules.md

 ## 8. Rules and Accountability
 - All members are expected to complete assigned tasks by the agreed-upon deadlines.
+- All members are expected to take notes and update slack when completing a work session, updating the team consistently on progress
 - If a member is consistently not meeting expectations, the team will:
   1. Have a one-on-one conversation to understand the situation.
   2. Reassign work if needed and document the discussion.
   3. Escalate to the TA if the issue persists.
-- Code must be reviewed by at least [e.g., one other member] before merging.
+- Code must be reviewed by at least one other member (often by team leader) before merging.

 ## 9. How We Measure Success
 - Tasks completed on time.
+- Consistent and clear communication with team
 - Quality of deliverables (minimal bugs, meets requirements).
 - Equal and fair contribution from all members.
 - Positive team morale and communication.